tiy-durham-fe-2015/curriculum/README.md

 So will your boss.
 So will your coworkers.

 > Have patience with all things, but chiefly have patience with yourself.
-Do not lose courage in considering your own imperfections but instantly set about remedying them - every day begin the task anew.
 - Saint Francis de Sales

 When you're frustrated with someone (especially a boss or peer), consider your own shortcomings.